Service of All the Dead

 Service of All the Dead is a crime novel by Colin Dexter, the fourth novel in his Inspector Morse series.

 Setting

-The novel describes a series of murders in and around St Frideswide's Church, Cornmarket, which corresponds to St Mary Magdalen Church, Magdalen Street rather than the much smaller St Michael's Church, Cornmarket.
-The original church of St Frideswide was at the Priory of St Frideswide, Oxford; the current church of that dedication is St Frideswide's Church on Botley Road, Oxford.
+The novel describes a series of murders in and around the fictional St Frideswide's Church in Cornmarket, Oxford, roughly corresponding to St Mary Magdalen Church, Magdalen Street (rather than to the much smaller St Michael's Church, Cornmarket).
+The original church of St Frideswide in Oxford was at St Frideswide's Priory, the medieval forerunner of Christ Church.
+The current church of that dedication is St Frideswide's Church on Botley Road.

 Plot summary

 The novel is divided into four books.
 Each book takes its name from a book of the Bible and follows a different style of writing.
 Notably, the third is in the form of a statement taken from a witness and the fourth mostly takes the form of court proceedings.

 The First Book of Chronicles

 The first book details the lives of the characters Lionel Lawson, Harry Josephs, Brenda Josephs, Paul Morris, Ruth Rawlinson and Peter Morris.
 It doesn't directly mention Philip Lawson but there are several indirect references to him as the tramp.
 This book sets up the various motives for the plot.
 It also highlights the jealousy and hatred some of the characters feel towards each other for various reasons.